When it comes to putting makeup on we all have our routines, but what about taking it off?

 How to use: If you’re wearing a lot of eye shadow and lipstick, apply oil to that area first and remove so you’re not smearing it everywhere.
 For the rest of your face, massage a few drops into your skin and remove with a damp muslin cloth.

-Taking off your eye make-up shouldn’t be a battle, it should just be a few swipes and voila!
-As your eyes are delicate, you need to use a make-up remover that won’t irritate your peepers.
+Taking off your eye makeup shouldn’t be a battle, it should just be a few swipes and voila!
+As your eyes are delicate, you need to use a makeup remover that won’t irritate your peepers.

-We suggest: Add the make-up remover to a cotton pad and hold on your closed eye for a few seconds to loosen your make-up.
+We suggest: Add the makeup remover to a cotton pad and hold on your closed eye for a few seconds to loosen your makeup.

-How to use: Using gentle, downward strokes, remove the make-up using a cotton pad and repeat until gone.
+How to use: Using gentle, downward strokes, remove the makeup using a cotton pad and repeat until gone.

 Toners are used to hydrate and treat your skin after you’ve used a cleanser.
-They all have different purposes depending on what they contain, for example some toners can contain acids, glycerine, antioxidants and anti-inflammatories, so base your toner on your particular skin need.
+They all have different purposes depending on what they contain, for example some toners can contain acids, glycerine, antioxidants and anti-inflammatories, so base your toner on your particular skin needs.
 Face toners can also be the answer to clearer and more radiant skin.
-It’s the last part of removing your make-up before going on to use a moisturiser or serum – or both!
+It’s the last part of removing your makeup before going on to use a moisturiser or serum – or both!

 How to use: Apply to skin with a cotton pad after cleansing.

-Now you’re an expert in the different types of make-up remover, you’re ready to choose the one (or two) that suit your skin.
+Now you’re an expert in the different types of makeup remover, you’re ready to choose the one (or two) that suit your skin.